 Upon successful completion of Cal/OSHA Training for Construction, you can instantly download and print your Cal/OSHA certificate of completion.

 After completing the OSHA 30 portion of your training package, you can instantly download a certificate of completion.
-The U.S. Department of Labor will deliver your OSHA 30 card by mail six to eight weeks after course completion.
+The U.S. Department of Labor will deliver your OSHA 30 card by mail within two weeks after successful course completion.

 Do you need 10- or 30-hour OSHA training without Cal/OSHA?
 Learn more about OSHA Outreach Training.